 As we reached the other side…

-It is a true Scottish icon located on a tiny island.
-Back in 634 AD, Bishop Donan chose this peaceful place to create a monastic cell.
+Eilean Donan Castle is a true Scottish icon located on a tiny island.
+Back in 634 AD, Bishop Donan chose this peaceful place to create a monastic cell (no cell phones, however).
 The first castle here was constructed in the 13th century.
 The castle has been enlarged and downsized through the years.

 The four of us walked to different vantage points to take photos, and the different views were stunning.